-Fig.2 shows the typical interface between matrix and fiber.
-Both in the transverse cross section, Fig.2 (a), and in longitudinal cross section, Fig.2 (b), the interlocked fiber/matrix interface is clearly visible on both directions.
-The degree of interlocking is proportional to the matrix shrinkage, due to the densification phenomena, and is allowed by the anisotropic microstructure of the carbon fibers and the presence of voids between the graphene layers [13].
-In fact during densification, the matrix compresses the fibers, which plastically deform allowing the penetration of $ZrB_2$ grains and the formation of jagged interfaces [20].
-This interface configuration results very efficient in terms of stress transfer between matrix and fiber, and does not hinder the fiber pull-out [13].
-In fact, since the van der Waals bonding between the graphene layers in pitch-derived Cf is considerably weak, the interface debonding does not occur between the fiber and the matrix, but between the graphene layers within the fibers [13].
-On the other hand, the strong fiber/matrix interface allows the stress build-up during the cooling step of the sintering and leaves the material in a stressed state after sintering, and homogeneously spaced cracks in the matrix with a periodicity of about 20 $\mu$ m [20].
-In correspondence of the cracks both matrix and fiber release their residual stress and for that, in the following, this portion of fiber is called "inner freed fiber" (IFF).
+Fig. 1.
+Sketch of the composites configuration for the (a) dilatrometric analysis, where probes push the 2.5x2 mm surfaces for both transversal and longitudinal fiber configurations: $ZrB_2/C{f,T}$ , and $ZrB_2/C{f,L}$ , respectively. (b) 10 kg Vickers indentation: 3 indentations were done on the 25x2.5 mm surface (fiber's plane) or 25x2 mm surface (out-of-fiber's plane) for $ZrB_2/C{f,T}$ and $ZrB_2/C{f,L}$ , respectively, and in both material states: as-produced (AP) and thermally cycled (TC). (c) 4-point bending test was performed in the transversal configuration for AP, TC and 20 kg Vickers indented specimens.
+All the beams with dimensions of 25×2.5×2 mm (length × width × thickness) were drawn with isometric cavalier perspective (angle between x- and z-axis is 150° for (a) and (b), and 255° for (c)).
+3. Results and discussion 3.1.
+Microstructure Figure 2 shows the typical interface between matrix and fiber.
+Both in the transverse cross section (Figs. 2a,b) and in longitudinal cross section (Figs. 2c,d), the fiber/matrix interface was jagged on both directions suggesting a mechanical interlocking phenomenon.
+The degree of interlocking (e.g. the degree of warping) was affected by the matrix shrinkage during densification and was allowed by both the anisotropic microstructure of the carbon fibers and the presence of voids between the graphene layers [13].
+We speculate that during densification the matrix compressed the fibers that plastically deformed allowing the penetration of $ZrB_2$ grains and the formation of jagged interfaces [20].
+This interface configuration was very efficient in terms of stress transfer between matrix and fiber and did not hinder the fiber pull-out [13].
+In fact, since the van der Waals bonding between the graphene layers in pitch-derived Cf is considerably weak, the interface debonding did not occur between the fiber and the matrix, but between inner graphene layers [13].
+On the other hand, the strong fiber/matrix interface allowed the stress build-up during the cooling step of the sintering and left the material in a stressed state after sintering with homogeneously spaced cracks in the matrix (periodicity of $25 \pm 10 \mu$ m, Fig. 2c).
+Similar observations were reported and discussed more in detail in a previous work [20].
+In correspondence of the cracks both matrix and fiber released their residual stress and for that, in the following, this portion of fiber was defined as "inner freed fiber" (IFF).